TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ### X++ Export Implementation concept

 The External Integration framework provides the following development concept: We can't predict how complex our exports will be.
 They may export to different sources (like SFTP, Azure storage, Service Bus, Web service), export data to one file or multiple files, require different parameters, etc. To cover all possible scenarios, we can use a standard **RunBaseBatch** class.

 However, export classes will have some common methods.
 So, I created a base **[DEVIntegExportBulkBase](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegration/AxClass/DEVIntegExportBulkBase.xml)** (that extends RunBaseBatch) to store these common properties and methods (like variables to store the number of export records, methods to create logs, write data to a file, etc.).
 The Export class should extend it.

-### Export onhand data (simple X++ based procedure)
+### Export onhand data (simple X++ procedure)

 Let's start with a simple case where you need to write X++ code that generates the export data.